bxdoan/bxdoan/README.md

 <div align="center">

-> The only way to do great work is to love what you do.
+> When I stand before God at the end of my life, I would hope that I would not have a single bit of talent left and could say, I used everything you gave me.

-> — Steve Jobs —
+> — Erma Bombeck —

 </div>